 My favorite regions of South Africa were a bit off the beaten path though, and you’re going to want to allocate some time to the amazing parks to the east and north.
 Plus, once you get out of Western Cape, travel times can be slower.

 Backpacking South Africa 3 Week Itinerary: The Garden Route

 2-4 weeks: The Garden Route

 The Garden Route is an iconic road tripping route that sometimes reminded me of California’s coastline.
 This is South Africa’s most popular area, and many of the Garden Route towns get overcrowded during high season (December/January).
-For better or worst this means you’re always within striking distance of a coffee shop with wi-fi, and other modern comforts.

 The N2 is the highway that parallels the coastline.
 Most people start in Cape Town and make their way east on the N2.
 Along the N2, you can hit Betty’s Bay, Hermanus to see whales from land.
 Then drive to Wilderness – a beautiful beach town, and Plettenberg Bay, which is famous for surfing dolphin spotting.
 Knysna is a popular, developed beach town.
 As you go east of Knysna on the N2, you’ll hit a few more epic towns along the Garden Route, like Nature’s Valley and Storm’s River.

 Another option is to loop around back to Cape Town via the N62.
 There are some awesome towns off the N62, which I found to be more scenic than the N2.
 You can turn at George on the coast towards Oudtshoorn, and join the R62 via Montagu and onto the Winelands.